LMT (company)

 LMT (Latvijas Mobilais Telefons, 'Latvian Mobile Telephone') is a mobile GSM/UMTS/LTE operator in Latvia.

 LMT was founded on January 2, 1992.
 It was the first mobile network operator in the country and established itself as an operator for the NMT system, but in January 1995 it started operating a GSM network alongside the existing NMT network.
-Based on market research, it requested for its license to be expanded to permit use of the 1800 MHz range which was allowed in the summer of 1999.
-On December 1, 1999 there were 14 active GSM 900/1800 base stations with the plan to have 11 more operational before the end of the millennium.
+Based on market research, it requested for its license to be expanded to permit the use of the 1800 MHz range, which was allowed in the summer of 1999.
+On December 1, 1999, there were 14 active GSM 900/1800 base stations, with the plan to have 11 more operational before the end of the millennium.

 History

 LMT announced on April 3, 2000 that it was partnering with Hansabank to release the first ever mobile banking solution in the country.
-It allowed the user to for example look up currency rates, check the account balance, see the transactions done on the account and receive text messages notifying about actions done on the account.
+It allowed the user to, for example, look up currency rates, check the account balance, see the transactions done on the account and receive text messages notifying about actions done on the account.
 The account holder was able to choose how often those notifications should arrive with the options ranging from monthly up to after each action takes place.
-It was also noted right away that there are plans to provide a method for doing payments via mobile banking as that was not initially possible saying that this marks the start of a new generation of services.
+It was also noted right away that there are plans to provide a method for making payments via mobile banking as that was not initially possible saying that this marks the start of a new generation of services.

-In November 2000 LMT started a prepaid service called OKarte (OCard) along their existing subscription based service.
+In November 2000, LMT started a prepaid service called OKarte (OCard) along their existing subscription based service.
 The cooperation with Hansabank was continued by allowing the prepaid accounts to be instantly refilled from any Hansabank ATM.
-On October 7, 2013 the prepaid service was merged with the LMT branding and renamed to LMT Okarte.
+On October 7, 2013, the prepaid service was merged with the LMT branding and renamed to LMT Okarte.

 LMT announced in January 2002 that it will stop supporting the NMT network at the end of the year and started rolling out GPRS later that year, providing GPRS everywhere in Latvia by September 2002.
 Following the expansion, LMT announced the support for MMS on March 31, 2003.
 After acquiring the licence, the initial release of the commercial UMTS network was in December 2004.
 Soon after that, in June 2005, EDGE was introduced in Riga and Jūrmala by LMT and the HSDPA rollout started in August 2006.

 In cooperation with TeliaSonera, LMT started selling the iPhone in Latvia on September 26, 2008.

 The LTE network was commercially released on May 31, 2011, but was not made available to phone users initially.
-The first citywide coverage of the network in Latvia was in Liepāja in July 2012 and following further network development LTE was made available to phone users on November 5, 2013, without any additional charges.
+The first citywide coverage of the network in Latvia was in Liepāja in July 2012 and following further network development, LTE was made available to phone users on November 5, 2013, without any additional charges.
 As of April 2014, 50% of Latvians had access to the LTE network with the future goal of providing it in the whole territory of Latvia, including rural areas, by 2016.